-Currently, he is an Associate Professor in Electrical Engineering at Kennesaw State University and an Adjunct Professor in E.C.E at Georgia Tech.
-He is also an active member of Communications Systems Center at Georgia Tech and leading a joint Vehicular Ad-hoc Networking (VANET) research laboratory between the two universities with Ph.D. students and research staffs since 2007.
+Dr. Chang is the Chair of Robotics and Mechatronics Engineering department at Kennesaw State University.
+He is currently Professor at KSU and an Adjunct Professor in ECE at Georgia Tech.
+He is the director of a joint research lab, Vehicular Ad-hoc Networking (VANET) research laboratory between the two universities since 2010.

 Artillery School for three years in Korea, and worked at Bell Labs in 2002.
 He is

 also the author of the book, “Robust Mobile Networking” published in 2008.
 His research interest includes the modeling, protocol design and the optimization of wireless mobile networks with an emphasis on the implementationof wireless communication systems for WirelessMultimedia Communications, Vehicular Ad Hoc Networks (VANETs), and Intelligent Transportation Systems (ITS).

 Dr. Chang is proposing a new paradigm, "Sustainable Mobile Networking" that improves sustainable environment by using intelligent mobile communication technology and smart infrastructure to reduce traffic congestion/air pollution and enhance transportation safety with future mobility support such as autonomous driving.